max-hans/marinara/README.md

 # marinara 🍕

-A simple file-based datastore for text files.
+A simple file-based datastore for text files in Bun.